Leaf-Agriculture/docs/docs/beta_machines_endpoints.md

   </TabItem>
 </Tabs>

 #### Response
-A machine record with more details
+A machine record with more details.

 ```json
 {